rowanwins/vue-dropzone/README.md

 A Vue component for file uploads, powered by Dropzone.js

 ## Props
-Many of these props are inherited from [dropzone configuration so see their doco](http://www.dropzonejs.com/#configuration-options) for further details
+Many of these props are inherited from [dropzone configuration so see their doco](http://www.dropzonejs.com/#configuration-options) for further details.

 | Prop Name | Type | Description |
 |----------|------|--------------|
 | id | String | A string by which to identify the component, can be anything. **Required**|